Logo

 • A list of exploits (both used and possible)

-• Analysis of the risks these exploits may pose
+• Analysis and severity of the risks these exploits may pose

 • An assessment of the possible business impact of the discovered risks